 - Paralysis

-How Do You Treat a Back Injury After a Fall?
+How To Treat Back Pain From a Fall?

 You’ve probably heard that the cure for a minor back injury is bed rest, but some doctors might disagree, suggesting a gentle exercise program as the best at-home treatment.
 Unless you’re experiencing serious issues causing back pain (muscle weakness, fever, loss of control of the bowels or bladder, weight loss, etc.) or your physician directs you to do so, it’s important to stay as active as possible.